jimenezjose/STM32/README.md

 ### The folowing directions will be Mac specific only because I configured the software on my MacOS machine.

-If you are getting command "\*\*\*" not found.
+If you are getting "command \*\*\* not found".
 I had the same issues.
 So luckily, I figured out what the problem was.
 Every time you attempt to execute a command a binary file is executed.
 For example if I enter "echo hi" the echo command only executes because there is a binary file in the "\bin" directory named "echo".
 So find your binary files.
 It should be in the folders you downloaded.
 For a more concrete example follow this quick tutorial.